ProfAvery/tweets/README.txt

 CPSC 476 - Java Enterprise Application Development Fall 2012
-Sample Code for Problem Set 5
+Starter Code for Problem Set 6

-This is an implementation of Problems 4, 5, and 6 from Problem Set 4 using Spring and JDBC.
-You are free to use this code to complete Problem Set 5.
+This is a branch of the Sample Code for Problem Set 5 that adds a simple REST API and includes dependencies for Message Queueing.
+You may use this code as-is to complete Problem Set 6, or add similar functionality to your own code.

 See src/main/scripts for database schema and sample data.

+Note that there are a couple of bug fixes/enhancements compared to the master branch.
+These may eventually be merged back into master.

 To import this project into STS:
   1. Download the ZIP file from the GitHub page